Relate Your Data

 - Relationships use joins, but they’re automatic.
 Tableau automatically selects join types based on the fields being used in the visualization.
 During analysis, Tableau adjusts join types intelligently and preserves the native level of detail in your data.

 - Tableau uses relationships to generate correct aggregations and appropriate joins during analysis, based on the current context of the fields in use in a worksheet.

 - Multiple tables at different levels of detail are supported in a single data source.
 You can build data models that contain more tables, and reduce the number of data sources needed to build a viz.

-- Unmatched measure values are not dropped (no accidental loss of data).
+- Unmatched measure values aren’t dropped (no accidental loss of data).

 - Avoids data duplication and filtering issues that can sometimes result from joins.

-- Tableau will generate queries only for the data that is relevant to the current view.
+- Tableau generates queries only for the data that is relevant to the current view.

 For related information, see:

 - When relating tables, the fields that define the relationships must have the same data type.